 A federal district court found the doctors' invocation of their patients' privacy rights to be "odd," in light of the fact that the doctors themselves had contacted several "loyal" patients for help in discrediting the employees' claims that they performed their jobs satisfactorily.
-Since Vera and Peace sought only the patients' contact information, and not their medical records or medical information. the court found that any privacy concerns were "minimal" and were outweighed by the employees' rights to have the information relating to the reasons for their terminations.
+Since Vera and Peace sought only the patients' contact information, and not their medical records or medical information, the court found that any privacy concerns were "minimal" and were outweighed by the employees' rights to have the information relating to the reasons for their terminations.
 The court directed Premier to provide the contact information for 25 patients of the plaintiffs' choosing.

-Takeaway for Healthcare Providers
+Takeaway For Healthcare Providers

 This decision raises the question of how a healthcare provider can maintain a defense while at the same time preserving the privacy of patients who might not want to serve as witnesses in a dispute.
 If the termination letter had not been so specific, perhaps the court-ordered contact with individual patients could have been averted.
-It did not help that the doctors themselves reached out to certain patients to back their version of events.
+On the other hand, termination documents that are vague and nonspecific sometimes raise questions about the employer's "true" motives.
+In this case, it did not help that the doctors themselves reached out to certain patients to back their version of events.